 GarageBand is an application that provides users with functionality to record and mix songs through both MIDI and audio, play with a pre-set up band and learn to play instruments and songs (Apple 2009).
+Figure 7 shows a screenshot of GarageBand displaying a number of MIDI tracks and a piano roll display of one selected track.
 GarageBand is included with versions of Apple's iLife software that is provided with new Apple computers as well as being available for older machines, and thus is available to a wide and varied user base.
-Images of GarageBand and further details on functionality it provides are available at www.apple.com/ilife/garageband.